deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 Our three values are: `364D5555`, `364D5555`, `384E5555`.
 Whenever you do this math, it changes the stack pointer value to `0012F3F0`.
 Before we do this math though, we will execute a few instructions.
 They are:
 1. `push esp` - to get the value of the current stack pointer on the stack.
-2. `pop eax` - to pop the stack pointer value into `EAX`.
+2. `pop eax` - to pop the stack pointer value into EAX.

 After these instructions, we begin commencement of our subtraction math.
 After the subtraction math, we will then execute a few more instructions.
 They are:
-1. `push eax` - `EAX` contains the value of the `0012F3F0`, which is where we want our stack pointer value to be, since we will be writing our shellcode up the stack, to lower memory addresses.
+1. `push eax` - EAX contains the value of the `0012F3F0`, which is where we want our stack pointer value to be, since we will be writing our shellcode up the stack, to lower memory addresses.
-2. `pop esp` - this will pop the value of `EAX` (`0012F3F0`) into the stack pointer.
+2. `pop esp` - this will pop the value of EAX (`0012F3F0`) into the stack pointer.

-One thing before we start- `\x2d` is the opcode for `sub eax`, which is subtracting from `EAX`.
+One thing before we start- `\x2d` is the opcode for `sub eax`, which is subtracting from EAX.

 After all these instructions are executed, we can begin writing our shellcode to the stack!
 Here is the updated PoC, at this point: